 Ralph turned and looked at me.
 He wasn’t smiling.
 “Don’t pay to ask too many questions around here about such as that.”

 He gave me no chance to ask any more questions, hurrying down the steep stairs as fast as his gimpy leg would let him.
-I glanced again at the Geolograph and then followed him.
+I glanced again at the Geolograph and then followed him down the steep stairway.
 I found Anne and Ray watching a portable television while eating potato chips and drinking Coke, Anne’s omnipresent drink of choice.

 They both gave me looks of apprehension when I said, “Maybe we better lock the door tonight.”

-“Let’s confront Sheriff Arch,” Anne said.
+“Let’s confront the sheriff,” Anne said.
 “He’ll tell us what he thinks is going on around here.”

 “Maybe he knows what’s happening because he’s a Satanist himself.
 Maybe we should keep our questions to ourselves.”